 California Labor Code Section 2855 ("Section 2855") limits the duration of time any individual can be bound under a contract for "personal services" to a maximum of seven years.
 In 1987, Subsection (b) was added, which provides a limited exception to Section 2855 for recording contracts, creating a damages remedy for record companies.
 Legislation was introduced in California to repeal Subsection (b) and then withdrawn.
 A bill regarding personal service contracts has been introduced into the California legislature.
 Unlike in certain prior years, the bill does not seek to repeal sections applying to the music industry.
-Legislation was also reintroduced in New York in January 2007 to create a statute similar to Section 2855 to limit contracts between artists and record companies to a term of three years, potentially affecting the duration of artist contracts.
+Legislation was also reintroduced in New York in January 2007 to create a statute similar to Section 2855 to limit contracts.
 There is no assurance that California will not reintroduce legislation in the future seeking to repeal Subsection (b).
 The repeal of Subsection (b) of Section 2855 and/or the passage of legislation similar to Section 2855 by other states could materially affect our results of operations and financial position.